Funding Snapshot

 Quebec municipalities

-FCM is working with Quebec's ministère des Affaires municipales et de l'Habitation (MAMH) to confirm an agreement that allows FCM to fund climate resilience implementation projects in Quebec.
+FCM is working with Quebec's ministère des Affaires municipales et de l'Habitation (MAMH) to confirm an agreement that allows FCM to fund feasibility studies for climate adaptation projects in Quebec.
 Once an agreement is reached, FCM will invite Quebec municipalities to apply.

 Non-municipal organizations with a partnership with Quebec municipalities are eligible and invited to apply to access this funding.